Are you interested in comparing data quality maturity in your company with peers in the industry?

 - Benchmarking results based on a set of indicators

 - Development tips

 Data Quality sub-capability and its dimensions

-Data Quality is one of the five sub-capabilities of the ‘Orange’ model of data management that is explained in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?.
-The overview of the model is showed in Figure 1.
+Data Quality is one of the five sub-capabilities of the ‘Orange’ model of data management explained in Data Management Maturity 101: What is a data management maturity assessment, and why does a company need it?
+The overview of the model is shown in Figure 1.

 ‘Data quality is a business capability that enables the delivery of data and information of the required quality’ as specified in ‘Data Management Maturity Review 2019’.

 The following dimensions enable a (sub) capability: role, process, data (input and output), and tools.

 In Figure 2, each dimension of the data quality sub-capability is described in detail.

 Figure 2.
 A detailed description of the data quality dimensions.